2024 United States presidential election: Gaza war views

 Polling indicated that the majority of voters support a ceasefire and American mediation in the Gaza war.
 According to a YouGov poll in March 2024, 52% of Americans supported stopping weapons shipments to Israel, coming largely from Americans who voted for Biden in 2020 (62% support) and people who did not vote in 2020 (60%).
-Republicans opposed halting weapons shipments by 25 points.
+55% of Americans who voted for Trump in 2020 opposed halting weapons shipments, while 30% supported the measure.
 Republicans generally supported arms to Israel, while Democrats were divided on the issue.

-Harris was expected to largely continue Biden's approach to the Israeli–Palestinian conflict, although she is seen as tougher on Israel and more sympathetic to Palestinians than Biden or Trump.
-Following the 2023 Hamas-led attack on Israel, Harris at first supported Israel's offensive, saying "the threat Hamas poses to the people of Israel must be eliminated".
-Since then, she criticized Israel's actions and the Gaza humanitarian crisis.
-In March 2024, Harris opposed Israel's invasion of Rafah, called for an immediate ceasefire in Gaza, and called the situation in Gaza a "humanitarian catastrophe".
-Harris supported continued aid to Israel and Palestine but insisted that Israel should agree to a ceasefire and hostage deal and both sides should move towards a two-state solution.
-In the Democratic primaries, the Uncommitted National Movement led a protest campaign against Biden over the war, calling for a ceasefire and arms embargo on Israel.
+Harris largely continued Biden's approach to the Israeli–Palestinian conflict, although she was seen as more sympathetic to Palestinians than Biden or Trump.
+During the Gaza war, Harris supported Israel's offensive, saying "the threat Hamas poses to the people of Israel must be eliminated".
+By March 2024, Harris was increasingly critical of Israel, calling for a ceasefire and two-state solution, and opposing the Rafah offensive, though still supporting the war overall.
+In the Democratic primaries, the Uncommitted National Movement led a protest campaign against Biden and later Harris over the war, calling for a ceasefire and arms embargo on Israel.
 It received over 700,000 votes and 36 delegates.
-Harris was seen as more sympathetic to Palestinians, and she and her campaign interacted more with Arab-American and Uncommitted leaders; however, Harris refused to halt weapons shipments to Israel or shift policy much from Biden, saying Israel has a right to defend itself.
-By October, Uncommitted encouraged its members to vote for Harris.
+Harris engaged with Uncommitted and Arab-American leaders, but refused to change her position.
+Harris argued for continued weapons shipments to Israel, saying it had a right to defend itself.
+Uncommitted ultimately encouraged its supporters to vote for Harris, though many were reluctant.

-During his first term as president, Trump consistently supported Israel.
-He presented himself as a stronger defender of Israel than Biden, and was seen as less sympathetic to Palestine than Biden or Harris.
-Trump was expected to continue arming Israel, likely with "no strings attached" for humanitarian concerns.
-He voiced strong support for Israel's war on Hamas and Gaza, saying that Israel must "finish the problem".
-Trump told donors he would "crush" pro-Palestinian protests, deport non-citizen protesters, and "set the movement back 25 or 30 years".
-Trump said he would ban Gaza residents from entering the United States.
-At times, he was critical of Israel's war in Gaza, saying Israel should "get it over with ... get back to peace and stop killing people".
+Trump consistently supported Israel, though presented himself as the "candidate of peace".
+Trump also supported giving weapons to Israel, likely with "no strings attached", saying that it must "finish the problem".
+Trump was seen by some as more pro-Israel and less sympathetic to Palestine than Biden or Harris.
+Trump took a hardline stance against pro-Palestinian protests, telling donors he would "crush" them and deport non-citizen protestors to "set the movement back 25 or 30 years".
+At times, Trump was critical of Israel's conduct, saying Israel should "get it over with ... get back to peace and stop killing people".
+However, he pledged to end the war in Gaza through negotiation and bring peace to the Middle East.
+Trump called Biden's airstrikes on Yemen "crazy" and suggested negotiating with the Houthis.

-Israeli-American billionaire Miriam Adelson sought support from candidate Trump for Israel's annexation of the West Bank, pledging more than $100 million to Trump's campaign in exchange for U.S. recognition of Israel's sovereignty over the region.
-In January 2025, the Times of Israel reported that Adelson gave Trump's campaign at least $100 million in October 2024, making her that campaign's third largest donor.